Full 11th Circuit Agrees to Rehear Case Brought by Epstein Victims

 “The plain and ordinary meaning of [the Act’s] provisions is apparent.
 The Act guarantees victims the right to be treated with fairness and respect and to confer with the prosecutor—during the detection, investigation, or prosecution of a crime,” Feinstein and Kyl’s brief states.

 In the now-voided appellate decision, U.S. Circuit Judge Kevin Newsom wrote that extending victims’ rights under the Act to the pre-charge phase could disrupt police investigations and prosecutors’ day-to-day decisions.
-If the Act applied before charges are filed, courts “would be empowered to issue injunctions requiring (for instance) consultation with victims before raids, warrant applications,” the Donald Trump appointee wrote.
+If the Act applied before charges are filed, courts “would be empowered to issue injunctions requiring (for instance) consultation with victims” before raids and warrant applications, the Donald Trump appointee wrote.
 (Parentheses in original.)

+Longtime Epstein confidant Ghislaine Maxwell was arrested last month for allegedly helping Epstein recruit teenage girls to abuse in the mid-1990s.
+During bail proceedings, her attorneys clashed with the Department of Justice over whether the Florida non-prosecution deal is enforceable in New York, where she is facing the charges.
+U.S. District Judge Alison Nathan ruled July 14 that Maxwell will remain incarcerated pending trial.